aspiringsecurity/EthTransport/README.md

 Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/incident-counter-fluence/fluence-incident-count

 6. a.
 Streamr Network: https://github.com/aspiringsecurity/EthTransport/tree/main/alarmviewer/streamr-network

-b.
-Community DAO using Lens Protocol: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/lens-citizens-dao
+7. Community DAO using Lens Protocol: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/lens-citizens-dao

-6. Chainlink: We are extending and adapting the Chainlink project "Link My Ride" to develop a decentralized first aid and ambulance platform by using Chainlink External Adapter to connect a Tesla Vehicle API to a Chainlink oracle for a peer-to-peer vehicle rental app.
+8. Chainlink: We are extending and adapting the Chainlink project "Link My Ride" to develop a decentralized first aid and ambulance platform by using Chainlink External Adapter to connect a Tesla Vehicle API to a Chainlink oracle for a peer-to-peer vehicle rental app.
 We wish to use it for Maruti Vehicle API and Hyundai Vehicle API too.
 Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/decentralized-ambulance

 We are utilizing Chainlink VRF as follows: